-So maybe you’ve followed our post on how to compile HAProxy or maybe you even read the one on how to configure internal company services to use SSL.
-And maybe you haven’t and just really want to make Apache Archiva work behind your SSL-terminating proxy.
+So maybe you’ve followed our post on how to compile HAProxy, or maybe you even read the one on how to configure internal company services to use SSL and now want to put Apache Archiva behind HAProxy with SSL termination.

 HTTP Header check failed.
 Assiming CSRF attack.
 Origin Header does not match: originUrl=https://10.1.1.2:8888, targetUrl=http://10.1.1.2:8888/restServices/redbackServices/loginService/logIn.
 Matches: Host=true, Port=true, Protocol=false

 This is because Jetty is protecting you from Cross-Origin Resource Sharing (CORS) attacks.
 You can simply edit